 This course is for M.A. and M.A.T. candidates who are preparing a thesis or field paper under the supervision of a faculty member.
 Credit is assigned in the semester that the paper is completed and approved.
-No grade is given.
+Graded H, S, U.